 We and our subsidiaries (the "Group") develop, acquire, manufacture and market medical diagnostic products for the clinical laboratory and point-of-care segments of the diagnostic market.
 These products are used to detect autoimmune, infectious and sexually transmitted diseases, diabetes and disorders of the liver and intestine.
-We are also a significant provider of raw materials to the life sciences and research industries globally.
+We are also a significant provider of raw materials to the life sciences and research industries globally through Fitzgerald Industries.
+Refer to Item 18, Note 28, Post Balance Sheet Events for more information on the sale of the Fitzgerald Industries in April 2023.